Creating, updating statistics on tables in Azure SQL Data Warehouse

 The following example will help you get started with your database design.
 Feel free to adapt it to your needs:

-To create statistics on all columns in the table with this procedure, simply call the procedure.
+To create statistics on all columns in the table using the defaults, simply call the procedure.

 Examples: Update statistics